-VTE 2763 Vet Tech Prep has become a required class instead of an elective class to take the last spring semester.
+VTE 2763 Vet Tech Prep is a required class to be taken the last spring semester.
+The class must be passed with a 80% or higher to qualify you to take the NCTA Exit Exam.
 This course covers the cost of the online Vet Tech Prep Course for one semester and one exit exam.

-Doing well in your classes (study for every class every day) and studying from Vet Tech Prep 3 -4 hours a week will come as close as anything to ensuring your success on the Exit and the NVTE.
+Doing well in your classes (study for every class every day) and studying from Vet Tech Prep 3 - 4 hours a week will come as close as anything to ensuring your success on the Exit and the NVTE.